Ayo1a/Final-research-project/Files Structure.md

    - A folder containing images showcasing examples of graphs generated during the project.
 It includes graphs from different options (cloning, anticloning, alternating, probabilistic) and various iteration counts.

 7. **`images/`**
    - **Description**: A folder that stores all visual assets, such as heatmaps of adjacency matrices, degree matrices, Laplacian matrices, and spectral gap distributions.

+8.**`More graphs from the simulation`**
+- This file contains additional visualizations of graphs generated during the simulation.

 ---